Ag100Pest/Ag100MitoPolishCLR/README.md

-# Ag100pest CLR+ILLUMINA  mt genome pipeline
+# Ag100pest CLR+Illumina  mt genome pipeline
 Developing this pipeline with data from the pink cotton bollworm (*Pectinophora gossypiella*), which is also being used to develop the full CLR polishing pipleline (https://github.com/isugifNF/polishCLR).

 This approach modifies the mitoVGP pipeline to assemble, polish, circularize, and annotate Ag100Pest mt genomes frm CLR + Illumina data.